Rights and Responsibilities

 Responsibilities of the Students

-The choice and initiative to request reasonable accommodations rests with the student.
-The students are responsible for providing documentation to verify their disability and to follow the procedures for receiving those accommodations.
-Failure to follow those procedures can result in a delay or inability to receive the services needed.
+Students must initiate the process when requesting accommodations.
+Students are responsible for providing documentation to verify his/her disability and to follow the procedures for receiving those accommodations.
+Failure to follow these procedures can result in a delay in receiving the requested accommodations.

 - Provide appropriate documentation and verification of disability to the director of disability services.

-- Arrange a meeting with the director at the beginning of each semester or as soon as a service is necessary to request accommodations.
+- Arrange a meeting with the director at the beginning of each semester or as soon as an academic adjustment is necessary to request accommodations.

 - Give professors a copy of the accommodation letter to verify your disability and communicate the appropriate accommodations for each course.